nasa-jpl/versal-sar-backprojection-design/README.md

 **NOTE: This repository should not be cloned directly!
 Instead, the following manifest repo should be used to collect all the necessary repos required for building this design: https://github.jpl.nasa.gov/atowens/versal-manifest.
-Read the README.md in that repo for further instructions.**
+Read the README.md in that repo first if you want to build this design for the Versal.**

 This repo only contains the source code for implementing backprojection onto the AMD Versal ACAP and does not contain various helper scripts or makefiles